lidar532/PPK_Sample_data/README.md

 # PPK_Sample_data

 ## Data files for four PPK missions.
+The Photos for these data can be downloaded from This [Google Drive](https://drive.google.com/open?id=1YjjvH3uTRHRt06CHT6b1NvlgZMmnsJqo)
 * 2019-0311: UAS (Solo & FireFly).
 Flights over the Larry Sanders Sports Complex, Tampa Florida using a 3DR Solo configured with the CWWPPKv2 system and a Ricoh-GRII camera and a BirdsEyeView FireFly equipted with a CWW-PPK system and a Sony A6000 camera.